deepakkumarnd/quillpad/README.md

 # README

 Quillpad started as my personal hobby blogging project.
 I was using [jekyl](https://jekyllrb.com/) for my personal blog before and I was totally satisfied with that.
 But later I have developed an urge to make a markdown based blogging app myself.
 I quickly set it up using Rails framework but after doing that I wasn't able to spend enough time to it.
-But somehow I kept the fire buring and recently I am spending few hours on on a weekly basis.
+But somehow I kept the fire buring and recently I am spending few hours on a weekly basis.

 ## What all things I wanted to build ?